dbt-labs/docs.getdbt.com/website/docs/dbt-cli/configure-your-profile.md

 dbt then checks your `profiles.yml` file for a profile with the same name.
 A profile contains all the details required to connect to your data warehouse.

-This file generally lives outside of your dbt project to avoid sensitive credentials being check in to version control.
+This file generally lives outside of your dbt project to avoid sensitive credentials being checked in to version control.
 By default, dbt expects the `profiles.yml` file to be located in the `~/.dbt/` directory.

 <File name='~/.dbt/profiles.yml'>